Chapter 29:

 I told myself that watching from afar was enough.

-Then I saw a man lingering near her apartment entrance.
+That was until I saw a man lingering near her apartment entrance.
 Then another.
 Then a third.

-I watched as Aika entered the building, Bingo trotting faithfully at her heels, a small bag slung over her shoulder.
-She looked tired.
-Smaller somehow.
-A thought pierced me without mercy.
-Were you not eating properly, Aika?
-Was this my doing?
+I watched as Aika entered the building.
+Bingo trotted faithfully at her heels.
+A small bag slung over her shoulder.
+She looked tired and smaller somehow.

-From where I stood, I caught the glint of metal at his back, the unmistakable shape of a blade tucked into a sheath beneath his shirt.
+From where I stood, I caught the glint of metal at his back.
+The unmistakable shape of a blade tucked into a sheath beneath his shirt.
 Every instinct I had screamed at once.

 I reached her just as the man was about to.
 I grabbed her.